chaos-polymtl/lethe/doc/source/examples/unresolved-cfd-dem/liquid-solid-fluidized-bed/liquid-solid-fluidized-bed.rst

 Mesh
 ~~~~~

 In this example, we are simulating a cylindrical fluidized bed that has a half length of 0.55 m (10 cm higher than the fluidization region in the experimental setup), and a diameter of 10 cm.
 We use the `subdivided_cylinder GridGenerator <https://www.dealii.org/current/doxygen/deal.II/namespaceGridGenerator.html#a95f6e6a7ae2fe3a862df035dd2cb4467:~:text=%E2%97%86-,subdivided_cylinder,-()>`_  in order to generate the mesh.
-The square bed is divided 132 times in the x direction (height) and 12 times in y and z directions (6 times in the radius).
+The cylindrical bed is divided 132 times in the x direction (height) and 12 times in y and z directions (6 times in the radius).
 The following portion of the DEM parameter file shows the function called:

 .. code-block:: text